AdobeDocs/certification.en/help/data-insights-analytics/rt-cdp/get-set-rt-cdp.md

 * Experience League Tutorials: [Activate profiles and segments to a destination](https://experienceleague.adobe.com/docs/platform-learn/tutorials/destinations/activate-profiles-and-segments-to-a-destination.html), [Integrate Google Customer Match](https://experienceleague.adobe.com/docs/platform-learn/tutorials/destinations/integrate-with-google-customer-match.html), [Configure Azure Blob destination](https://experienceleague.adobe.com/docs/platform-learn/tutorials/destinations/configure-the-azure-blob-destination.html), [Configure Marketo destination](https://experienceleague.adobe.com/docs/platform-learn/tutorials/destinations/configure-the-marketo-destination.html), [Configure file-based cloud storage or email marketing destination](https://experienceleague.adobe.com/docs/platform-learn/tutorials/destinations/configuring-file-based-cloud-storage-or-email-marketing-destinations.html), [Configure a social destination](https://experienceleague.adobe.com/docs/platform-learn/tutorials/destinations/configure-a-social-destination.html), [Activate data to non-Adobe application](https://experienceleague.adobe.com/docs/platform-learn/tutorials/destinations/activate-data-to-non-adobe-applications.html)
 +++

-## Practice Test

-We are excited to offer free practice tests and provide a detailed coaching report upon completion of each one.
-You will have unlimited access to all available practice tests for Adobe's expert-level exams.
-Our practice tests are developed from the same blueprints as the live exams, so they can help you gauge how you are doing in each topic area.
-However, taking a practice test does not guarantee that you will pass the certification exam.

-Go to the [Adobe Credential Management System](http://www.certmetrics.com/adobe/) to launch a practice test

-Go to the Scheduling Page > Practice Tests > Adobe Certification Prep Portal > click on Launch Adobe Exam Prep Portal (on the far-right side).

 ## Additional Study Aid Resources

 * [Data Governance Guide](https://experienceleague.adobe.com/docs/experience-platform/data-governance/home.html?lang=en)